jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ![calendar](calendar.png)

 Furthermore, models for traditional individual or group psychotherapy still often revolve around weekly, monthly, or even less frequent appointments.
 But, of course, our mental health needs aren't limited this these sparse appointment schedules.
 Crises, stressors, strong drug cravings, and even drug relapses can occur and require support at any time.

 ---

 When mental healthcare is nearby and available, **affordability** emerges as a serious issue for many people.
-The cost for mental health services is often prohibitive, both because of limitations in health insurance coverage for these services and for the many people from vulnerable groups that still do not have insurance.
+The cost for mental health services is often prohibitive, both because of limitations in health insurance coverage for these services and for the many people from vulnerable groups that still do not have any insurance at all.

 There are also issues of **acceptability**.
 Mental illness is still highly stigmatized in our society and this prevents many people from seeking necessary care.
 For some, the need to talk about the most intimate and personal details of their life with someone else poses a barrier to seeking support.
 And in some instances, skepticism about the costs and/or benefits of particular treatments also limit their acceptability.